 - Implementing/implemented – 5%

-Thus, the current use of machine learning, chatbots, and virtual personal assistants – even in toe-dipping mode – appears to be behind the level of industry attention that AI is currently receiving.
+Thus, the current use of machine learning, chatbots, and virtual personal assistants – even in toe-dipping mode – appears to be behind the level of industry attention that AI for IT support is currently receiving.
 As to why this is, there are of course a number of potential reasons, including:

 - The opportunities and the benefits of “AI for IT support” have yet to be adequately sold to the market (and AI-based solution providers need to spend more on marketing their solutions and customer successes)